TomJHarvey/Computer-Generated-Jazz-Improvisation/README.md

 5. Navigate to ReadFiles.cpp

-6. Change the file path for each file to the correct one for the computer being used eg. /Users/Tom/Desktop/Year 3/Final Year Project/Midi transcriptions/Min7/Min7-1Melody1.mid
+6. Change the file path for each file to the correct one for the computer being used eg. /Users/Tom/Desktop/Year 3/Final Year Project/Midi transcriptions/Min7/Min7-1Melody1.mid.
+The Midi transcriptions is found in the materials folder.

 7. Navigate to “Main.cpp”.